birajdar-siddhant/Sales-Analysis-Report/README.md

 # Sales-Analysis-Report
-Interactive mobile sales report built with Excel and Power BI to uncover trends and performance insights.
+Interactive sales analysis report built with Excel and Power BI to uncover trends and performance insights.

 ## Overview
 This project showcases a data analysis and interactive dashboard on mobile phone sales using Microsoft Excel and Power BI.
 It aims to uncover trends, top-performing products, and regional sales performance to support strategic business decisions.